TIY-1511/strings_fixnums/README.md

 Move onto the next one, while you wait for help...

+Note: assume the user is will only enter positive numbers

 ## Problem 1
 Ask the user for 5 numbers and show the sum at the end